Sinbiose-Reefs/ReefSYN_data/README.md

 ### 2.3.1.3 Dataset III: Arraial do Cabo (Rio de Janeiro) monitoring/time series

-The data was collected by the [LECAR team](https://www.lecar.uff.br/) from 2003 to 2021, but were annually collected only from 2014 to 2021 at four of the 21 sites monitored.
+The data were collected by the [LECAR team](https://www.lecar.uff.br/) from 2003 to 2021, but were annually collected only from 2014 to 2021 at four of the 21 sites monitored.
 All other sites were sampled opportunistically.
 Dataset includes fish species, size and abundance